Today I’m going to show you the three steps to getting your California Guard Card the FASTEST, EASIEST way possible!

 - The next block of training is not required until you’ve been working as a security officer for 6 months.
 That’s when you’re required to complete your final 16 hours of security training.

 - 16 hours of training in your first month working as a security officer.

 - 16 hours of training before you complete 6 months working as a security officer.

 This adds up to a total of 40 hours of required training for all California security officers.
 You are allowed to receive your training either online or in person but the fastest, easiest way to get this training is online here.

 Step Two; LIVESCAN Fingerprinting

 Once you’ve completed your training the next step is to be finger printed.
 Make sure to go to a “LIVESCAN” facility to get this done.
 Do NOT get fingerprints with ink and paper because this will seriously slow down your approval process.

 There are many places to go to get a LIVESCAN done so just find a place that’s convenient for you.
-We also offer the LIVESCAN fingerprinting service so check out our website for details.
+We also offer the LIVESCAN fingerprinting service.

 Once you’ve submitted your LIVESCAN fingerprints you’re ready for the last step: submitting your application.
 Every so often the website for this changes so here is the correct link.